Manly Mini Bash 05 2018

 Whilst participation is a key part of the tournament, it would be counter to the spirit of the Manly Mini Bash to “draft in” players of a particularly high standard purely to strengthen a team’s chances of winning.
 Bringing in players of a similar standard to make up for unavoidable shortfalls of player numbers is encouraged to ensure everyone gets as much match play as possible.

 Match fixtures, dates, and venues are largely driven by ground availability.
-Where possible matches in a league are played the same week night each week.
+Where possible matches in a league are played the same week night each week starting at 4:45pm.
 This is usually Tuesdays or Thursdays but some matches may have to be scheduled for Wednesdays if grounds are not available.

 Tournament rules are very different to Sat morning comp.
 Detailed playing regulations are published on the MWJCA web site and coaches, managers and scorers should familliarise themselves with them before the tournament starts as there are some major differences (eg treatment of no balls and wides).
 There is also an extremely strong focus on getting through the overs in the time provided to avoid play during the hours of dusk which can be dangerous.
 A brief summary is provided here, but please read the detailed playing regulations for a full description.

-Matches will start no later than 4:45pm and finish no later than 7:15pm (except for "super over" games)
+Matches will start at 4:45pm and finish no later than 7:15pm (except for "super over" games)

 Max length of an innings is 70 mins.
 Max interval between innings is 10 mins